johnrcd/eleventy-docs-template/content/docs/customization/website-styling.md

 title: CSS
 ---

-There are four CSS files used to style the website:
+There are five CSS files used to style the website:

 - `__reset.css`: Sets default values.
 - `_root.css`: Sets the default appearence of HTML elements, and defines CSS variables.
-- `styles.css`: Defines the structure of the website.
+- `_styles.css`: Defines the structure of the website.
+- `markdown.css`: For specific bits of HTML created by the markdown processor.
 - `pagefind.css`: Styles the search engine.

 ## Basic Customization

-For minimal changes (such as colors and fonts), changes should be reserved to `_root.css`, specifically these lines:
+For minimal changes (such as colors and fonts), changes should be reserved to `_root.css`, specifically these lines in `:root`:

 ```css
 --font-title: "Manrope", "Poppins", "Open Sans", sans-serif;